 Here at How to Christmas we love children’s books and delight in celebrating beautiful young minds and the imagination that springs from them.
 Add a few books to that Christmas list this year and spread the wealth.

 “The Milk of Dreams” by Leonora Carrington is on our list of stocking fillers.
 Morality tales and children go hand in kid’s glove.
 Sinister versions have been deliciously dished up by Roald Dahl and Hilaire Belloc and many stories by the Brothers Grimm were aptly grim.
-Author Carrington, who would have turned 100 in 2017, painted the walls of her house in Mexico with curious creatures from stories she told her sons at bedtime.
-The tales were collected in a notebook “Leche del Sueno” and have now become a fiendishly enticing children’s book: “The Milk of Dreams”.
-Our quirky favourite is the story of “Headless John”, who has wings instead of ears and whose “head flew out the window”.
-His Mum sticks it back on with chewing gum, but she sticks it on the wrong way round.
-It’s all a bit crazy, absurd and distinctly odd, but many children will lap it up.
+Author Carrington painted the walls of her house in Mexico with curious creatures from stories she told her sons at bedtime.

-“Oi Goat!” is the deliciously funny follow-up to the humorous and adorable “Oi Frog!”, “Oi Dog!” and “Oi Cat!” from the award-winning Kes Gray and Jim Field.
+“Oi Goat!” is just one of the deliciously funny and adorable “Oi!” series.
+Others include “Oi Frog!”, “Oi Dog!” and “Oi Cat!”, from the award-winning Kes Gray and Jim Field.
 All should have a home in children’s bedrooms across the land.
 Adults will like them, too.
 Each story has rhymes aplenty, numbers with which to conjure and a punchline very much worth the wait.

 “Each Peach Pear Plum” books are based on favourite nursery rhymes and fairytale characters and are superb for tots.
 “Peepo”, by the same illustrator-author team of Janet and Allan Ahlberg, has a hole in each page of the book to give little ones a hint of the picture to come.